blockmason/link-workshop/activity2/activity2.md

 # Building, signing and broadcasting an Ethereum transaction
 ## Goal
 In this activity, we will build, sign and broadcast an ETH transfer transaction to a public test network.
+This is useful when you want to make transactions on the Ethereum blockchain without running your own Ethereum node or using a wallet or browser extension like MetaMask (e.g. from a mobile DApp).

 ## Exercise
 This activity will require you to: